andrewarrow/t1m3l1n3/README.md

 # Can you detach your name/public key from one node and move to another?

-Yes, when someone installs the CLT client for the first time, they are given the default chain.
+Yes, when someone installs the TLZ client for the first time, they are given the default chain.
 But you can configure your client to speak to another chain.
 Think of some very popular blogger like Matt Taibbi.
 You know where the REAL Matt Taibbi is blogging from right?
 At the time of writing this (March 2021)